samwaters/react-typescript/README.md

    Webpack dev server with hot module replacement enabled - only serves the dev bundle.
    API requests are proxied through to the express server, so this will need to be running if any are required.
 ## Build System
- The project is built using Webpack 2 and can be built in development or production mode
+ The project is built using Webpack 3 and can be built in development or production mode
  All output files are placed in the `dist` folder
 ### Development Mode
-  `npm run build.dev`
+  `yarn run build.dev`
   Generates a single artifact with the css bundled into it.
 Source maps are included and it is not minified.

 #### Development Mode Notes
   * This bundle will be big (about 7.5mb) - therefore it should _not_ be used in production

 ### Production Mode
-  `npm run build.prod`
+  `yarn run build.prod`
   Generates two bundles (app and vendor) for both css and javascript.
 Source maps are not included, the javascript bundles are minified and the css bundles are optimized.
   The app bundle contains the code related to the application, while the vendor bundle contains all of the supporting libraries.
   This will also run the test suite and will abort if any tests fail.